 • Some occupations.
 Jobs that require repetitive overhead arm motions, such as carpentry or house painting, can damage the rotator cuff over time.

 • Certain sports.
-Some types of rotator cuff injuries are more common in people who participate in sports like baseball, tennis and weight-lifting.
+Some types of rotator cuff injuries are more common in people who participate in sports such as baseball, tennis and weightlifting.

 • Family history.
 There may be a genetic component involved with rotator cuff injuries as they appear to occur more commonly in certain families.